Kiyo5hi/blog/content/posts/sample.md

 ## Inline code

-This web site is using `inline code`.
+This website is using `inline code`.